Liversticks/cmpt276-bgc-coursys/about.md

 IMPORTANT: AS OF NOW, THERE IS NO WAY FOR A USER TO VIEW COURSE DETAILS FOR A COURSE THEY ARE CURRENTLY ENROLLED/WAITLISTED IN BUT WHERE THE REGISTRATION DEADLINE HAS PASSED.
 (This is due to the queryCourse query in the landing function in `./userTypes/users/index.js`, which filters using the course deadline).
 Organizers will be able to "view" the details regardless of time by going to the course edit page without making any changes.

 Ideally, we would build a user page to show the user's past enrolled courses and current enrolled/waitlisted courses.
+One could use the following query:
+`let query = 'SELECT c.* FROM COURSE c, ENROLLMENT e WHERE c.id = e.course_id AND e.user_id = $1;'` (passing the userID, located in req.user.id, as the query parameter), then map the result rows into a table.
 One would access this page from the sidebar.

 ## Technical details